The Canary Retail Spine — 13 Modules

 v1 — Differentiated-Five (T + R + N + A + Q)

-These five ship at v1 because together they answer the question: “What do SMB specialty retailers have that nobody else productizes?”
+These five ship at v1 because together they answer the question: "What do SMB specialty retailers have that isn't productized at this tier?"

 v1's pitch: "You get the LP module everyone charges for, plus the customer / device / asset tier nobody charges for, because they're the same platform."